Pork fillet medallions served with a Camembert, cider and chive sauce, rich creamy and all in around 15 minutes, yes you read that right!

 Instructions

-- Place each slice between two pieces of baking parchment and flatten to 5-7mm.
+- Cut your pork tenderloin into 6 pieces approximately 50g in weight, then place each slice between two pieces of baking parchment and flatten to 5-7 mm (¼") thick medallions.

-- Heat a large frying pan over a medium high heat and when hot add the butter.
+- Heat a 30cm or 12" frying pan over a high heat and when hot add the olive oil and the butter.

 Nutrition Information: